PacktPublishing/Deep-Reinforcement-Learning-Hands-On/ch07/log.md

 Factorized noise v1 converges badly.
 Will try:
 1. separate random var for bias (v2)
+2. fix initialization and f(x) (v3)
 2. remove requires_grad from vars
 3. roll back to full noise

+Need to bring initialization to independent noise and test it.